Paolo-Maffei/xplproject/xpllib.Net/trunk/xpllib/ReadMe.txt

   - xPLMessage now has properties SchemaClass and SchemaType besides just Schema

 FIXED in 5.5
+  - Exception thrown when restoring a device from a state string (thx to Tony Tofts)
   - Fragmented messages could create an endless message loop.
 Received message IDs are now stored and retained temporarily to prevent receiving the same message again if another device still requests additional fragments.